ShyamLad/Flex12/README.md

 BSD for FLEX (located in the classes directory) and also BSD for this one.

-Flex icon made by GD Creativ, ZA from The Noun Project
+Flex icon partially made by GD Creativ, ZA from The Noun Project